-"If I Had a Child Like Peller, He Won't Attend University": Daddy Freeze Says, citing IShowSpeed
+"If I Had a Child Like Peller, He Won't Attend University": Daddy Freeze Says, Citing IShowSpeed

-"If I Had a Child Like Peller, He Won't Attend University": Daddy Freeze Says, citing IShowSpeed
+"If I Had a Child Like Peller, He Won't Attend University": Daddy Freeze Says, Citing IShowSpeed

-• Popular Nigerian media personality Daddy Freeze has sparked debate online after stating that he would not send a creatively gifted child like TikTok star Peller to university
+• Popular Nigerian media personality Daddy Freeze sparked debate online after stating that he would not send a creatively gifted child like TikTok star Peller to university

 • He cited examples of global influencers like Khaby Lame and IShowSpeed, stating that talents often outpace formal education in building wealth